WesLeeJohnson/cold-atoms/README.md

 # Download external dependencies.
 conda install --file requirements.txt

-# Build package.
+# Install the package.
-python setup.py develop
+pip install .

 # Run the tests of the package.
 nosetests

-# Install the package.
-pip install .

 # Have a look at the examples.
 cd examples